lomorage/homepage/content/features.md

 # <i class="fas fa-server"></i>&nbsp;&nbsp;&nbsp;Cross-Platform

 There is no OS limitation for running the Lomorage service, you can backup your photos on MAC, Windows and Raspberry Pi, and we will add other OS support upon user's request.

-We only support iOS client now, the Android version and Web version are on our backlog, we are planning to release this year.
+We have iOS, Android and Web clients.

 # <i class="fas fa-tools"></i>&nbsp;&nbsp;&nbsp;Easy Setup